If you’re looking to start out in golf, then the process of starting out can be a bit tricky. There’re many purchases to make, and there’s much to lea

 If you’re looking to start out in golf, then the process of starting out can be a bit tricky.
 There’re many purchases to make, and there’s much to learn also.

-Still, golf experienced a surge in popularity after the first bout of lockdown restrictions were lifted, so you’re not alone in seeing the appeal of such a calming sport after a turbulent year.
-Contrary to popular belief, there’s something for everyone here, an almost meditative experience that really soothes the soul and helps players to channel a positive energy.
+Still, golf experienced a surge in popularity in recent years, so you’re not alone in seeing the appeal of such a calming sport after a turbulent year.
+Contrary to popular belief, there’s something for everyone here, an almost meditative experience that really soothes the soul and helps players to channel positive energy.
 Surrounded by rolling fields and towering trees, the natural environment lends a lot to the peaceful experience too.

 Research Woods Clubs